bhaviksharma2004/bhaviksharma2004/README.md

 C-Project: Created Menu-driven Database Management System.

-Web-Development(Used React): "Movemend", connecting customers to physical therapists.

 AIML-Project: Fetal_Health_Classifier, a machine learning project.

 Feel free to explore other projects and maybe fork or star them ☺️.